FENECON Industrial S — Assembly and Operating Instructions

 The service life of the product depends on the service life and maintenance intervals carried out by specialist personnel.
 The service life is particularly influenced by preventive maintenance and servicing.
 Timely replacement of wearing parts and appropriate documentation of each activity is therefore crucial for the availability of the product.

-All functional safety elements must be replaced in good time before the calculated or specified service life in accordance with the switching frequency or operating time specified by the manufacturer.
-However, all functional safety components should be completely overhauled after 20 years at the latest, in accordance with the applicable standard(s)
+All functional safety elements must be replaced in good time before the calculated or specified service life in accordance with the number of operating cycles or operating time specified by the manufacturer.
+However, all Functional Safety components should be completely overhauled after 20 years at the latest, in accordance with the applicable standard(s).

 13. Transportation